edanalytics/dbt_synth_data/README.md

 - [ ] fix SQLite bug where joins seem to blow up rows (row counts in resulting table are potentially much larger than you specified) - strange issue, because the same joins all seem to work fine on Snowflake and Postgres...
 - [ ] fix address so it selects a city, then uses the country (and geo_region) for that city, rather than a (different) random country (and geo_region)
 - [ ] implement other [distributions](#distributions)...
 Poisson, Gamma, Power law/Pareto, Multinomial?
-- [ ] update various column types to use new distribution macros
 - [ ] flesh out more seeds, data columns, and composite columns